Using filepath

 Note

-In Python, you can also use lief.parse() which returns a lief.PE.Binary object.
+In Python, you can also use the generic lief.parse(), which returns a lief.PE.Binary object.

-From this parsed PE binary you can use all the API exposed by the object to inspect or modify the binary itself.
+With the parsed PE binary, you can use the API to inspect or modify the binary itself.

 pe: lief.PE.Binary = ...